prehensile/cv/cv.md

 Sometimes these threads come together.
 In 2013, I collaborated on [a magical talking throne](http://elkworks.co.uk/throne) for a Christmas event at Kensington Palace.
 In 2019, I [investigated technologies](https://motherultimate.com/projects/theatre) to track audiences and create personalised moments during a show with legendary immersive theatre company Punchdrunk.

 ### The Design Agency Years
-#### 2004 — 2018
+#### 2004 — 2008

 I started my London agency career at Tonic (now defunct) in 2004, where I made Flash microsites.
-I moved on to [Preloaded](https://www.preloaded.com) in 2004, where I continued to build Flash experiences and games.
+I moved on to [Preloaded](https://www.preloaded.com) in 2008, where I continued to build Flash experiences and games.
 I learned the craft of creative software development during these years, and gained an education in agency-standard visual design.

-Highlights include [Launchball](https://preloaded.com/work/launchball/) which eventually racked up over 10 million plays and won a slew of awards including Best in Show and Best Game at SXSWi 2008 and Technical Excellence at Flash in the Can.
+Highlights include [Launchball](https://preloaded.com/work/launchball/), which racked up over 10 million plays and won a slew of awards — including, in 2008, Best in Show and Best Game at SXSWi and Technical Excellence at Flash in the Can.

 ## Education
 ### BA (Hons) Media Production, University of Lincoln